burakenaktas/auto-anki/README.md

 ## For Someone Who Are A Beginner

-If you have already Python and VS Code on your computer and you can run apps with Python in VS Code, scroll to the <strong>Everyone</strong> topic.
+If you have already Python and VS Code on your computer and you can run apps with Python in VS Code, scroll to the <a href="https://github.com/aktasburaken/auto-anki#everyone"><strong>Everyone</strong></a> topic.

 Firstly, <a href="https://code.visualstudio.com">download VS Code</a> on your computer.